intel-hpdd/qs-parsers/README.md

 # qs-parsers
-A set of parsers useful for parsing input &lt;-> qs
+A set of parsers useful for parsing input <-> qs